Exploiting Shared Representations for Personalized Federated Learning: FedRep Algorithm

-\textbf{Server Update.} Once the local updates with respect to the head $h_i$ finish, the client participates in the server update by taking one local gradient-based update with respect to the current representation, i.e., computing It then sends $\phi_i^{t+1}$ to the server, which averages the local updates to compute the next representation $\phi^{t+1}$.
+\textbf{Server Update.} Once the local updates with respect to the head and representation finish, the client participates in the server update by sending its locally-updated representation $\phi_{i}^{t,\tau_\phi}$ to the server.
+The server then averages the local updates to compute the next representation $\phi^{t}$.
 The entire procedure is outlined in Algorithm \ref{alg:general}.